Sample Chapters

 “Are you okay?”
 A distant voice, from another world.

-The sidewalk turns to sand.
-He looks up at the woman.
+Shaking, sweating, his shirt soaked through, he looks up at the woman.
 The redhead.

 “I’m fine,” he says, embarrassed.